metabase/metabase/docs/developers-guide/driver-changelog.md

 - The multimethod `metabase.driver/describe-fks` has been added.
 The method needs to be implemented if the database supports the `:foreign-keys` and `:fast-sync-fks` features.

+- The multimethod `metabase.driver.sql-jdbc.sync.describe-table/describe-fks-sql` has been added.
+The method needs to be implemented if you want to use the default JDBC implementation of `metabase.driver/describe-fks`.

 ## Metabase 0.49.0

 - The multimethod `metabase.driver.sql-jdbc.sync.interface/current-user-table-privileges` has been added.